 Once you leave the dock, you’re generally not going to be able to run to the store if you suddenly realize you’re missing something — or to the internet if you need to find out something.
-Whether it’s provisions, pans, tools or recipes, you have to make do with what you have until the next time you are at a store.
+Whether it’s provisions, pans, tools or recipes, boat cooking means making do with what you have until the next time you are at a store.

 To some, this is scary: what if I forgot something?
 I prefer to see it as a chance for innovation: what can I do with what I have?
 I’ve developed some of my best “recipes” simply because I was making do.
 Now they’ve become family favorites!

-I have three basic coping strategies for dealing with the challenge of being away from stores:
+I have three basic coping strategies for dealing with the challenge of being away from stores when boat cooking: